olsgreen/webpack-s3-pusher/README.md

 # webpack-s3-pusher
-A webpack plugin that pushes your packed assets to your S3 bucket, no more, no less.
+A webpack plugin that pushes your packed assets to your S3 compatible bucket, no more, no less.

 *For webpack < 4 support use version 1.x*